 This acclaimed, Oscar-nominated film tells the story of ACT UP and TAG (Treatment Action Group), two groups whose activism and innovation turned AIDS from a death sentence into a manageable condition.
 Despite having no scientific training, these determined activists infiltrated the pharmaceutical industry to help identify promising new drugs, and move them from experimental trials to patients.
 With unfettered access to a treasure trove of never-before-seen archival footage, the film reveals the controversial actions, heated meetings, heartbreaking failures, and exultant breakthroughs of heroes in the making.

-Highlights of the upcoming winter/spring season include At Berkeley, the latest film from legendary documentarian Frederick Wiseman; Samantha Grant’s A Fragile Trust: Plagiarism, Power, and Jayson Blair at The New York Times; Dan Krauss’s The Kill Team, the story of an American soldier who attempted to thwart U.S. war crimes even more heinous than Abu Ghraib and who was then charged with premeditated murder; Greg “Freddy” Camalier’s Muscle Shoals, about the Alabama musical mecca; and Bill Siegel’s The Trials of Muhammad Ali, which explores Ali’s battle to overturn the five-year prison sentence he received for refusing U.S. military service.
+Highlights of the upcoming winter/spring season include At Berkeley, the latest film from legendary documentarian Frederick Wiseman; Samantha Grant’s A Fragile Trust: Plagiarism, Power, and Jayson Blair at The New York Times; Dan Krauss’s The Kill Team, the story of an American soldier who attempted to thwart U.S. war crimes even more heinous than Abu Ghraib and who was then charged with premeditated murder [update: The Kill Team was moved to the 2014-2015 season]; Greg “Freddy” Camalier’s Muscle Shoals, about the Alabama musical mecca; and Bill Siegel’s The Trials of Muhammad Ali, which explores Ali’s battle to overturn the five-year prison sentence he received for refusing U.S. military service.
 The complete spring 2014 schedule will be announced here at a later date.

 For more insight on the new season, see an exclusive interview with series producer Lois Vossen on IndieWire.